nanoporetech/tombo/docs/examples.rst

 In order to execute the canonical sample comparison method, use the ``detect_modifications sample_compare`` command.

 This will perform a hypothesis test against the signal level observed from the control sample (provided via ``--control-fast5-basedirs`` option) at each genomic position.
-This method currently performs the worst, but future updates to this method may increase the accuracy of this method.
 This method (like the ``de_novo`` method) does not always identify the exact modified base position.

+As of version 1.4, this method uses the canonical base model as a prior for control sample distribution estimation drastically improving results, particularly for low coverage samples.
+To test only against the canonical sample use the ``--sample-only-estimates`` flag.
+The prior weights for the estimated mean and standard deviation can be set using the ``--model-prior-weights`` option.

 .. code-block:: bash

     tombo detect_modifications sample_compare --fast5-basedirs <fast5s-base-directory> \
         --control-fast5-basedirs <control-fast5s-base-directory> \
         --statistics-file-basename sample_canonical_compare

 -----------